orgmycology/astropy-dei/community-recs.md

 - SciPy

 ## 4. Identify and Build on Positive Trends

+>_I will say that my I know that my perspective is biased for a fact, because I have been very lucky to do my undergrad at [university name] where things are pretty balanced.
+A pretty good ratio of gender diversity, both in the cohorts that were there, but also in the faculty.
+And that was something that really, really stood out to me strongly in contrast to the physics department at the same school.Because I remember out of the, I think we had like three classes, three core astronomy classes that were required.
+And I'm pretty sure that at least two of them were were taught by women, and that was nice.
+Because it's like, "Okay you have not only do you have a role model that's ahead, I do have a place in this space to do astronomy."_ -Graduate student astropy user

+Highlighting these positive trends within the Astropy community can serve as a source of pride and motivation for the project to keep those trends in motion.
+This effort can be as simple as finding ways to "feature" role models in project communications (e.g., newsletters or forums).
+The community is certainly eager for insight into younger role models' careers, as one participant described their appreciation for "older" stories but also a desire for more relatable trajectories:

+>_I'm not sure about open source in general, but I do feel like I see more men in that direction, and it's usually elder white men who are just kind of there.
+And, "Oh, well, back in my day when we used punch cards."
+As much as I love those stories and they entertain me to no end, you know, it does feel a little less, I guess, less fair._

+>_I have definitely noticed that there is nowhere near racial parity, for lack of a better word.
+It's very much white-dominated ...
+But I also know this is more, even more broadly a STEM problem too, you know, for a lot of folks with underprivileged backgrounds who just don't have the resources to get into higher education in STEM.
+It just perpetuates, you know, further and further._ -Graduate student astropy user

 - Role models

 ## 5. Give Guidance to Core Developers and Maintainers